- August 27, 2009

 "XIII Century: Gold Edition" is a real-time strategy game set in the Middle Ages, allowing players to lead various factions in large-scale battles across five campaigns.
 The game features detailed historical events, including the defense of Pskov by Prince Dovmont against the Teutonic Order in 1266 AD.
 With a focus on realistic medieval warfare and immersive environments, players can test their strategic and battlefield tactics in this Gold Edition, which combines "XIII Century: Death or Glory" and its sequel "XIII Century: Blood of Europe."

-- The game is praised for its historical accuracy and detailed research, making it a must-have for historical enthusiasts.
+- The game offers a high level of historical accuracy and detailed battle mechanics, making it a must-have for history enthusiasts.

-- There is a lack of campaign mode and replayability, as the game consists mainly of preset battles without empire building.
+- There is a lack of content, as the game only features historical battles without a campaign mode, leading to low replayability.

 graphics